nuagenetworks/monolithe/README.md

 > For more info, please read the [Monolithe Configuration & Vanilla Reference](doc/Configuration & Vanilla Reference.md).

-Monolithe is before all a framework that you can integrate with other tools.
+Monolithe is not monolithic!
+While it provides three default transformers (Python, Go and HTML), you can create your own compatible language plugins.

-> For more info, please read the Monolithe API Documentation (TODO).
+> For more info, please read the [Language Plugins Documentation](doc/Language Plugins.md).

-This repostory contains a full small example on how to use Monolithe, located in the `examples` folder.
+This repository contains a full small example on how to use Monolithe, located in the `examples` folder.

 > For more info, please read the [ToDoList Tutorial](doc/ToDoList Tutorial.md).